Apirone/apirone-sdk-php/docs/invoice.md

 ## Existing invoice & order invoices

-To retrieve an invoice from the database, execute the static method `Invoice::getInvoice($invoice)`, where the invoice ID is used as a parameter.
+To retrieve an invoice from the database, execute the static method `Invoice::get($invoice)`, where the invoice ID is used as a parameter.

 In addition, you can update the invoice information by calling the `update()` method on the invoice instance.
 If the invoice data has changed, such as its status, it will be automatically updated in the database.